 You never know from one week to the next here in zone 7 what the late summer temperatures will be and how it’ll impact your lettuces.
-Succession planting ensures that I’ll have enough plants to do well and take me through the fall, winter and spring of next year.
+Staggered plantings ensure that I’ll have enough plants to do well and take me through the fall, winter and spring of next year.

 A Couple of Favorites and Why I Plant Them